ornl-ssd/cpp-novice/_episodes/11-arrays.md

 keypoints:
 ---
-An array is a series of elements of the same type placed in contiguous memory locations that can be individually referenced by adding an index to a unique identifier.
+An array is a series of elements of the same type placed in contiguous memory locations that can be individually referenced by adding an index to a memory address.
+An array is named using a unique identifier.

-That means that, for example, five values of type `int` can be declared as an array without having to declare 5 different variables
-(each with its own identifier).
-Instead, using an array, the five `int` values are stored in contiguous memory locations, and all five can be accessed using the same identifier, with the proper index.
+This means, for example, that five values of type `int` can be declared as an array without having to declare 5 different variables each with its own identifier.
+Instead, using an array the five `int` values are stored in contiguous memory locations, and all five can be accessed using the same identifier and associated index.

-For example, an array containing 5 integer values of type `int` called `my_array` could be represented as:
+In the diagram below, `my_array` represents an array containing 5 integer values of type `int`:

 <img src="{{ site.github.url }}/fig/11-arrays-repr-01.png"/>

 Each block represents an element of the array.
 In this case, these are values of type `int`.
 These elements are numbered from 0 to 4, with 0 being the first and 4 the last. *In C++, the first element in an array is always numbered with a zero (not a one), no matter its length.*
+The name `my_array` refers to the memory address of the first element of the array.
+Subsequent elements are accessed by adding the index to the address.

 Like a regular variable, an array must be declared before it is used.
 A typical declaration for an array in C++ is: